 The majority of car shoppers today are using their mobile devices to conduct research while they are physically at the dealership, and in fact the top action people perform with their phones while at the dealership is to confirm that they are getting a good price on the vehicle.
 The searches for Kelley Blue Book and competing dealers occur more often when at the dealership.
 It is absolutely critical that dealerships have all of the information consumers are searching for available and easily accessible, in mobile particularly.

 Video has surpassed being the “up-and-coming” trend, and is here to stay.
 69% of people who used YouTube while buying a car were influenced by it- that is more than TV, newspapers, or magazines.
 Not only does video marketing bring in a high ROI, they are also in extremely high demand for consumers.
-The types of videos car buyers watch includes spec and features videos, test drives, and vehicle interior and exterior walk throughs.
+The types of videos car buyers watch includes spec and features videos, test drives, and vehicle interior & exterior walk throughs.

 The answer?
 Millennials, thats who (millennials are defined as the group of people born after 1982 and before 2004).
 By 2020, 40% of new car buyers will be millennials, of which 88% use the internet to research car purchase.
 Now, more than ever, it is important for car dealerships to build a strong, credible presence online to connect with this generation of car buyers.